It is 6:00 pm and your dog is nowhere in sight.

 The Paw Tracker also serves as an activity tracker and you can view your pets’ daily activity history on the Whistle app.

-The Paw Tracker, however, only offers up to five days of battery life and costs $99.95, which is $20 more than the Whistle 3.
+The Paw Tracker, however, only offers up to five days of battery life and costs more than the Whistle 3.

-Other pet trackers you can check out include the Gibi Pet GPS tracker, which sells for $99.99, and the Pod 3 GPS Tracker, which is great for those who want to splurge.
-The Pod 3 tracker sells for $129.
+Other pet trackers you can check out include the Gibi Pet GPS tracker, and the Pod 3 GPS Tracker, which is great for those who want to splurge.
+The Pod 3 tracker sells on Amazon.

 If your pet is prone to getting sick or if you want to diagnose what’s wrong with your pet, you can get Pet Pace.
 Pet Pace is not necessarily a pet tracker, but it does monitor your pet’s vital signs and other health metrics.
 It will then alert you if there are signs of health problems so that you can go to the vet to have it checked out.